Taxel/PlexTraktSync/README.md

 ### Windows Setup (optional alternative)

+NOTE: _This installation method is not supported.
+It's documented solely by user contribution._

 - Download the latest `.zip` release from https://github.com/Taxel/PlexTraktSync/tags
 - Run `setup.bat` to install requirements and create optional shortcuts and routines _(requires Windows 7sp1 - 11)_.

 ### Unraid setup

+NOTE: _This installation method is not supported.
+It's documented solely by user contribution._

 Option 1 for container creation:
 Create a manual Unraid container of PlexTraktSync: